corda/corda/docs/source/getting-set-up.rst

 	https://github.com/corda/cordapp-example.git

 You can clone these repos to your local machine by running the command ``git clone [repo URL]``.

-By default, these repos will be on the unstable ``master`` branch.
-You should check out the latest milestone release instead by running ``git checkout release-MX`` (where “X” is the latest milestone).

 Next steps
 ----------